AdobeDocs/campaign-web.en/help/v8/personalization/conditions.md

 ## How to build conditional content

-To create conditional content, you need to create conditions in the **expression editor** using a specific helper function.
+To create conditional content, you need to create conditions in the **expression editor** using specific helper functions.
 This method is available for all delivery channels, in any field where you can access the expression editor, such as the subject line, or email links and text/button content components.
-[Learn where to add dynamic content](gs-personalization.md/#access)
+[Learn how to access the expression editor](gs-personalization.md/#access)

 In addition to the expression editor, you can leverage a dedicated **conditional content builder** when designing an email that allows you to build conditions using profile attributes only.
+[Learn how to create conditional content in emails](#condition-condition-builder)

 ## Create conditions in the expression editor {#condition-perso-editor}